 Unfortunately, Joanna’s new role was problematic as the targets provided were unachievable due to insufficient support from the sales team.
 Joanna realised that she had been “short-changed” and she continued to press her equal pay complaint.

 Joanna was called to a meeting where she was told she had no future with SLM and was given a Compromise Agreement (now known as a Settlement Agreement) which only reflected her notice period.
 Her work pass was taken from her and she was escorted from the building.
 She approached Fiona Martin for help.

-Fiona, with the assistance of Equal Pay specialist Matthew Grant, helped Joanna raise a grievance and drafted her employment tribunal claim arguing that Joanna and Ian did “like work” as Field Sales Executives.
+Fiona helped Joanna raise a grievance and drafted her Employment Tribunal claim arguing that Joanna and Ian did “like work” as Field Sales Executives.
 They also argued that moving Joanna to the Business Manager role was an act of victimisation.
 To encourage a speedy settlement, Fiona put forward sensible figures in without prejudice negotiations to SLM.
 However, these were not accepted.